anmolp-03/Microservices_Innovative/README.md

-# Restaurant microservices demo — cloud native + DevOps assignment

-This workspace contains a simple restaurant-style microservices sample with the following components:
+# Restaurant Microservices System

+## About The Project
+A modern, distributed restaurant management system built using microservices architecture.
+The system handles menu management, order processing, billing, reviews, and real-time event monitoring through multiple independent services.

+## Architecture Overview
+The system consists of the following core microservices:

-- `menu-service` (Java Spring Boot) — serves menu items, uses PostgreSQL
+- `menu-service` (Java/Spring Boot) — Menu management with MongoDB
-- `order-service` (Python FastAPI) — creates orders, uses PostgreSQL
+- `order-service` (Python) — Order processing with MongoDB
-- `bill-service` (Node.js) — calculates bill by querying order and menu services, stores results in PostgreSQL
+- `bill-service` (Node.js) — Bill calculation and payment processing with MongoDB
-- `review-service` (Go) — accepts reviews, stores in PostgreSQL
+- `review-service` (Go) — Customer review management with MongoDB
+- `event-streaming-service` (Node.js) - Real-time log monitoring and visualization
+- `ui` - Frontend interface for the system

 Each service has its own Dockerfile and (example) Kubernetes manifests in `k8s/`.
 Terraform under `terraform/` contains a starter template for GKE and Cloud SQL instances on GCP.